Love lockdown: Surge in Kiwi couples getting engaged post-lockdown

 "We lost business for the last two weeks in March due to the uncertainty of Covid but April and May were amazing and June has been the best yet, almost double what we had last year - even with our international sales in the USA and Australia."

-Naveya and Sloaneco-founder and creative director, Rachel Sloane shared the huge boom at her Auckland company post-lockdown.
+Another Kiwi jeweller to see a huge spike in sales was Auckland based Naveya and Sloane.
+Speaking to the Herald, co-founder and creative director, Rachel Sloane shared the huge boom at her Auckland company post-lockdown.

 "June has exceeded all expectations, there's definitely a lot of people feeling the love out there!"
 Sloane revealed.